C4ptainCrunch/thesis/source/index.rst

-When the last sowed seed is placed in a pit owned by the opponent and after seeding the pit contains two or three seeds, the content of the pit is captured by the player and removed from the game.
+When the last sowed seed is placed in a pit owned by the opponent and after sowing the pit contains two or three seeds, the content of the pit is captured by the player and removed from the game.
 If the pit preceding the captured pit also contains two or three seeds, it is also captured.
 The capture continues until a pit without two or three seeds is encountered.
 When the capture is ended the next player's turn starts.

-Otherwise, when the last sowed seed is placed in a pit that now contains one seed, more than 3 seeds or in the current player's own pits, the turn of the player is ended without any capture.
+Otherwise, when the last sowed seed is placed in a pit that, after sowing, contains one seed, more than 3 seeds or in the current player's own pits, the turn of the player is ended without any capture.

-For example, if the south player plays the 4th pit in the following configuration he will be able to capture the opponent's 4th and 5th pits (highlighted in red in the second figure)
+For example, if South plays the 4th pit in the following configuration he will be able to capture the opponent's 4th and 5th pits (highlighted in red in the second figure)

+.. todo "Second figure" -> utiliser numéro